The Massacre

 Me: I told you we’d get a new companion.

-Sue: OK, so what’s this one called then?
+Sue: Okay, so what’s this one called?

 Me: Dodo.